-There is only one case when a significant overhead from the LOWFSs may rise - after a telescope slew giving a large (>10 degr) change in altitude: in this case there will probably be a need for a 30 sec pause for one LOWFS cycle to be completed to update the M2 position at the new altitude, before science observing can re-start.
+There is only one case when a significant overhead from the LOWFSs may arise - after a telescope slew giving a large (>10 deg) change in altitude: in this case there will probably be a need for a 45 sec pause for one LOWFS cycle to be completed to update the M2 position at the new altitude, before science observing can re-start.

-Given the LOWFS fields ($8\times8\,\mathrm{arcmin}$) of view, generally a "jitter" move ~15 arcsec will re-use the same guide and wavefront sensor stars by simply offsetting the selected readout window in software, whereas a "tiling" move of 5-10 arcmin will almost always require different guide and LOWFS stars to be selected after the move; checking and acquiring the new guide star will add a short overhead of ~1 sec per each tiling move.
+Given the LOWFS fields ( $8\times8\,\mathrm{arcmin}$ ) of view, generally a "jitter" move $\sim15$ arcsec will re-use the same guide and wavefront sensor stars by simply offsetting the selected readout window in software, whereas a "tiling" move of 5-10 arcmin will always require different guide and AO reference stars to be selected after the move; checking and acquiring the new guide star will add a short overhead of $\sim1$ sec per each tiling move.